Dateline: Yerevan, Armenia

 For one thing, the list would be different for each person.
 Most of us don’t have any real estate connections in Portugal, but I suppose if you did it might be possible to find some renovation projects that would cover all of the legal and government fees for that country’s Golden Visa program.

 However, that’s not an accomplishment I would chase.
-One of the biggest things I do with people I help is get them focused on finding investments that give them SOME profit, but not MAXIMUM profit.
+One of the biggest things I do with people I help is to get them focused on finding investments that give them SOME profit, but not MAXIMUM profit.
 If you’re a successful entrepreneur or investor, your time is much better spent growing your business than it is chasing an extra 2% at all costs.

 Even if you had that real estate expert in Portugal, the amount of effort would likely be so high that it wouldn’t be worth it from a time-money standpoint.

-On a much smaller level, I suppose that depositing $5,200 in a Paraguay bank could eventually return enough interest to pay the fees of a cheap lawyer, if invested in local currency earning 7-8%.
+On a much smaller level, I suppose that depositing $5,200 in a Paraguay bank could eventually return enough interest to pay the fees of a cheap lawyer if invested in local currency earning 7-8%.
 But that’s not what I’m getting at here.

 Anyway, I do keep a list of programs that I believe anyone could use to successfully turn a profit with.
 However, I don’t share it.
 This is where the tough love comes in.